erictleung/erictleung.github.io/_posts/2023-06-06-pyblack-rstudio-addin.md

 Now how do I get to `file_to_format.py`?
 I found another example of prettifying code using [prettifyAddins](https://github.com/stla/prettifyAddins).
-At first look, this would have done the job.
+At first glance, this would have done the job.
 But this only apply black to Python files.
 I wanted a way to format Python code chunks in RMarkdown.

 But what I did get from this addin is the idea to write out the extracted code